-Damien de Walque is a Senior Economist in the Development Research Group (Human Development and Public Services Team) at the World Bank.
-He received his Ph.D.in Economics from the University of Chicago in 2003.
-His research interests include health and...
-See More + Damien de Walque is a Senior Economist in the Development Research Group (Human Development and Public Services Team) at the World Bank.
+Damien de Walque is a Lead Economist in the Development Research Group (Human Development Team) at the World Bank.
 He received his Ph.D.in Economics from the University of Chicago in 2003.
 His research interests include health and education and the interactions between them.
 His current work is focused on evaluating the impact of financial incentives on health and education outcomes.
 He is currently evaluating the education and health outcomes of conditional cash transfers linked to school attendance and health center visits in Burkina Faso.

 A growing share of the burden of disease across the world is associated with risky behaviors by individuals.
 Drug use, smoking, alcohol, unhealthy eating causing obesity, and unsafe sex are highly prevalent in low-income countries, even though they are traditionally associated with richer countries.
 Understanding the factors driving those behaviors represents a priority not only from a public health perspective but from a broader development one.

 You have clicked on a link to a page that is not part of the beta version of the new worldbank.org.
 Before you leave, we’d love to get your feedback on your experience while you were here.
 Will you take two minutes to complete a brief survey that will help us to improve our website?